Yorebridge House

 Rooms

 Most rooms sit in the main house or the schoolhouse.
-Each is themed, but that doesn’t mean gimmicky, over-the-top styling; instead, David and Charlotte have taken inspiration from memorable places on their travels and created subtle reminders of them - perhaps an ornate chandelier, a carved headboard or patterned wallpaper.
-It’s all rather glamorous, with magazines and coffee-table books spilling out by the bedside, top-of-the-range sound systems and TVs (David once worked for Bang & Olufsen), and thoughtful details such as local tea, fresh coffee and trays of homemade shortbread.
+Each is themed, but that doesn’t mean gimmicky, over-the-top styling; instead, subtle details – perhaps an ornate chandelier, a carved headboard or patterned wallpaper – denote the location which inspired the decor.
+They're comfortable, too, with magazines and coffee-table books spilling out by the bedside, and thoughtful details such as local tea, fresh coffee and trays of homemade shortbread.

-We stayed in African-themed Kariega, a schoolhouse room with an outdoor hot tub on its private riverside terrace.
-Next door and also with a hot tub is Rangali, the Reillys' distinctive take on the Maldives, while above on the first floor and reached via private staircases are Spanish-inspired Carabeo and Canadian lodge-like Jasper.
+In the schoolhouse annexe, African-themed Kariega has an outdoor hot tub on its private riverside terrace.
+Next door and also with a hot tub is Rangali, while above on the first floor and reached via private staircases are Spanish-inspired Carabeo and Canadian lodge-like Jasper.
+With advance notice, dogs are allowed in these rooms.

-Another room sits in the village, a few minutes’ walk away: The Barn been added since our last visit but looks as stylish and soothing as the others, with a mix of contemporary furniture and original features (exposed beams, flagstone floors, mullion windows).
-It's spread over 2 floors, with a lounge (complete with a PlayStation 3), a bedroom, an ensuite with a roll-top tub and tsunami shower, and a private terrace with a hot tub; there’s also a kitchenette, though breakfast at the hotel.
+The last 'room' – which is more a self-contained home – sits in the village, a few minutes’ walk away: The Barn is as stylish and soothing as the others, with a mix of contemporary furniture and original features (exposed beams, flagstone floors, mullion windows).
+It's spread over 2 floors, with a lounge (with a sofabed suitable for kids), a bedroom, an ensuite with a roll-top tub and tsunami shower, and a private terrace with a hot tub; there’s also a kitchenette, though you can breakfast at the hotel.

 Some rooms can be set up as twins, and lounge areas in the larger ones can be converted into additional bedrooms for 2 or 3 people.
-Bathrooms are top-of-the-range, with sleek fittings and Molton Brown toiletries.
-Some have walk-in showers, while others have baths with shower mixers (no separate shower) - see Rates for full details.
+Bathrooms are top-of-the-range, with sleek fittings and luxurious Gaia toiletries.
+All have walk-in showers, while some also have freestanding baths.
+A few of the bedrooms have in-room showers (behind frosted glass), somewhat lacking in privacy.

 Features include: